fizt656/compextractor/README.md

 1. Prepare your audio file (MP3, MP4, WAV) and competencies file (text file with definitions).

-2. **Important**: Before running the script, make sure to customize the `test.txt` file with your own competency definitions and update the system prompt in `src/main_combined.py` to match your specific needs.
+2. **Important**: Before running the script, make sure to customize the competency file and update the system prompt in `src/main_combined.py` to match your specific needs.
 See the [Customization](#customization) section for more details.

 3. Run the combined script:
    ```bash